 The Board recognizes that one of its key responsibilities is to evaluate and determine its optimal leadership structure to provide independent oversight of management.
-The Board believes that, given the dynamic and competitive environment in which we operate, the optimal Board leadership structure may vary as circumstances warrant
+The Board believes that, given the dynamic and competitive environment in which we operate, the optimal Board leadership structure may vary as circumstances warrant account his long-standing tenure with, and investment in, the Company and also the Board's use of a strong Lead Independent Director.
+The Board believes that this governance structure provides the basis for clear, efficient executive authority in the Company, especially considering the Company's management structure, while balancing appropriate oversight by the Board.

 At present, the Board has chosen to continue combining the two roles of Chairman of the Board and Chief Executive Officer.
-The Board believes that the best interests of the Company are served by M. Farooq Kathwari serving in both roles taking account of his unique long-standing tenure with, and investment in, the Company and also the Board's use of a strong Lead Independent Director.
-The Board believes that this governance structure provides the basis for clear, efficient executive authority in the Company, especially considering the Company's flat management structure, while balancing appropriate oversight by the Board.
+The Board believes that the best interests of the Company are served by M. Farooq Kathwari serving in both roles taking into